TakeNinteen/cmo520/README.md

 - 👋 Hi, I’m @cmo520

-This is my personal repository for tools and scripts that I have found to be handy while doing information security.
+This is my personal repository for tools and scripts that I have found to be handy while doing information security work.